atiburzi/NppESPHome-Plugin/README.md

 Pay attention to use the DLL plugin architecture corresponding to the Notepad++ architecture in use. (x32/x64)<br/>
 Moreover, remember that for the plugin to work, ESPHome must already be installed on the system.
 Here you can find the [ESPHome Installation Guide](https://www.esphome.io/guides/installing_esphome/).
-If ESPHome is not found during Notepad++ startup, <ins>the plugin will display an error message and it automatically uninstall itself.</ins><br/>
+If ESPHome is not found during Notepad++ startup, <ins>the plugin will display an error message.</ins><br/>

 ## Plugin settings
 Settings are stored in the Notepad++ plugin settings default folder in **NppESPHome.ini** file.

 ## The Source
 [The source](https://github.com/atiburzi/NppESPHome-Plugin/tree/main/Source) (written in Delphi) is available primarily so you can build your own custom versions.
-I will accept [pull requests](https://github.com/atiburzi/NppESPHome-Plugin/pulls) for bug fixes that I can reproduce or are obvious.
+I accept [pull requests](https://github.com/atiburzi/NppESPHome-Plugin/pulls) for bug fixes that I can reproduce or are obvious.
-Pull requests for new features or other changes should be backed by well argued use cases.
+Pull requests for new features or other changes are very welcome.
 Start by [creating an issue](https://github.com/atiburzi/NppESPHome-Plugin/issues).

 ### License